fluencelabs/codec/README.md

 ### Benefit from different Monads

-Should pure functional types conversion be lazy or eager?
-Should it be performed in current thread or another?
+In general, functional types conversion could be lazy or eager, be performed in current thread or another.
+This choice should not affect the logic of conversion, as it's pure.

 `PureCodec` may use any  monad to preform execution upon, retaining its nature.
 The most simple case is strict eager evaluation: